orlando21/magnolia-tutorial/_posts/2015-03-10-be-a-tech-writer.md

 ### Summing up

 These are my opinions on how to change careers into technical writing.
 If you’re serious about such a change, your best bet would be to consult the tech writing LinkedIn groups (where this topic seems quite popular and is a recurring one) and to network.

-What are your thoughts on breaking into tech writing?
-Would you do anything differently?